Plant Finder Connection

 Planting & Growing

 Common Rush will grow to be about 3 feet tall at maturity, with a spread of 3 feet.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 8 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It prefers to grow in moist to wet soil, and will even tolerate some standing water.
 It is not particular as to soil type, but has a definite preference for acidic soils, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is native to parts of North America.